-Since her participation in SAS: Who Dares Wins, Vicki has become an advocate for women’s resilience, grit and determination, inspiring others to exploit their genetic potential (physical and mental).
+Since her participation in SAS: Who Dares Wins, Vicki has become a vocal advocate for women’s resilience, grit and determination, inspiring others to exploit their genetic potential (physical and mental).
 She believes in training for general physical preparedness, and that achievement doesn’t have to be constrained by talent – we all have it in us to succeed if we are driven to do so.

 “Resilience, grit, determination are all traits that can be learned, developed and applied to aspects of our daily lives – whether you’re running a business, a home, a family or taking on an extreme challenge.
 Think of it like a kind of ‘ordinary magic’ that anyone can learn.